cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

 This project enables querying of a file containing statistics about fires for various countries and years.
-The user can query the input file to retrieve information from the default result column for the specified country, or the user can choose which result column they would like to retrieve information from.
+The user can query the input file to retrieve information from the default result column for a chosen country, or the user can choose which result column they would like to retrieve information from.

 The project source code is written in Python3 but is designed to be run using bash from the command line.
-An example bash script is include in the project repository.
+An example bash script is included in the project repository.

 ## **Installation**